Periodontics ~ Gum Disease Treatment

 Gingivitis and, in its advanced state, periodontitis, have a profound effect on the gums.
 As gingivitis progresses, more bacteria and plaque build-up, causing the gums to stretch.
 The result is large pockets that will remain on your gum line even once they are cleaned out.
 These pockets cause your gums to recede, which is aesthetically not pleasing to the eye.
 In addition, when your gums recede, an abnormal amount of your tooth’s structure is exposed.

 Gum grafting is a corrective procedure that restores the gum to its natural, healthy state.
 The receded gums are grafted using soft gum tissue from the roof of the mouth.
 The goal of the graft is to cover exposed tooth and root surfaces with grafted-on oral tissue.
 This grafting encourages new tissue growth, enabling the gums to return to their original position around the teeth.
-The dental procedure is routine and entails a minimal amount of discomfort and downtime.
+The gum disease treatment is routine and entails a minimal amount of discomfort and downtime.

 Have you woken up in the morning with a sore jaw?
 When you bite down, do you feel like your jaw is lopsided?
 If yes, then you may need an occlusal adjustment.